 Our OC-MS offers students the option of specializing in one of five concentration areas, or to explore topics broadly across all areas.
 Students work with faculty advisors to plan their curriculum and often take on a semester-long research project, which can provide the opportunity to publish research results without the burden of assembling a thesis.
 Throughout the year, graduate students benefit from various seminars on current research presented by faculty, other graduate students, and invited speakers.

 Please get in touch with the department directly at email@example.com for any questions about the OC-MS program.

 Browse our department's five research areas, which master's degree candidates may elect to concentrate in below:

 - Global Change Biology

 - Physiology, Neurobiology, and Biomechanics

-- All MS candidates must complete 30 units of courses (100-level or higher), and passed with a letter grade of at least a B-.
+- All MS candidates must complete 30 units of courses (100-level or higher), and pass with a letter grade of at least a B-.
 Eight or more of those courses must be worth at least 3 units each.

 - Courses must be letter-graded and completed with grades of B- (B minus) or better to count towards the MS degree.
 No more than two qualified courses may be transferred from another institution.